 SBA disaster loans are low-interest, fixed-rate loans—up to $2 million—to help people who’ve gone through a declared disaster that has caused either (or both) physical damage to a business or home, or economic injury.

 A borrower may use SBA disaster loan proceeds for the following purposes, depending on the loan type:

 Here are the various kinds of SBA loans that are available for different types of disaster victims.

 Loans for homeowners and renters.
-If you’re the victim of a disaster, you might be eligible for a SBA loan even if you don't own a business.
+If you’re the victim of a disaster, you might be eligible for a SBA loan (a physical damage loan) even if you don't own a business.
 Renters, homeowners, and personal-property owners may borrow as much as $40,000 to fix or replace clothing, furniture, cars, or appliances that are damaged or ruined in the disaster.
 Homeowners may apply to get as much as $200,000 to fix or replace a primary residence.
 Second homes aren’t eligible for this type of loan, but qualified rental properties (investment properties) might be eligible under a business loan program.